jahilliard/personal-site/_posts/demonstrating-gpt-4.md

 With the announcement of GPT-4, I decided to rerun the blog prompt with the new model.
 GPT-3 wasn't good enough, plain and simple.
 But over the past few days, I have been using GPT-4 ~100/day.
 At this point, it's become a drop in replacement for google.

  Although, It does lack my personality, writing style, and tone.
 The results were staggering.
 Notably, the "how" had a much larger impact with GPT-4.
-Since the results speak for themselve, I won't belabor the point.
+Since the results speak for themselves, I won't belabor the point.

 TLDR - With GPT4, I revise my previous conclusion.
 The prompt was worth writing.
 The output far exceeded what I could have achieved myself.